-Shigella bacteria spreads through cross contamination of the feces of a person who has the Shigella bacteria.
-You can get infected by swallowing the Shigella bacteria.
+Shigella bacteria spreads through the fecal-oral (butt-mouth) route.
+You can get Shigella by swallowing the Shigella bacteria.
 Some ways Shigella can get into your mouth are:

 • Getting Shigella on your hands and touching your mouth.
 Shigella can get on your hands by:

-• Touching surfaces, such as toys, bathroom fixtures, changing tables, and diaper pails, contaminated with Shigella bacteria.
+• Touching surfaces contaminated with Shigella bacteria, such as toys, bathroom fixtures, changing tables and diaper pails.

-• Changing the diaper of a child with Shigella infection.
+• Changing the diaper of a child with Shigella.

-• Taking care of a person with a Shigella infection, including cleaning up after the person uses the toilet.
+• Taking care of a person with Shigella, including cleaning up after the person uses the toilet.

-• Eating food prepared by someone with a Shigella infection.
+• Eating food prepared by someone with Shigella.

-• Swallowing water you swim or play in, such as lake water or swimming pool water that is not regularly treated.
+• Swallowing contaminated water you swim or play in, such as lake or swimming pool water that is not regularly treated.

 • Swallowing contaminated drinking water, such as water from a well that’s been contaminated with sewage or flood water.

-• Exposure to feces during sexual contact with someone with a Shigella infection or who has recently recovered from a Shigella infection.
+• Exposure to feces during sexual contact with someone with Shigella or who has recently recovered from Shigella.
 This can happen during sexual activity through:

 • Handling contaminated objects, such as sex toys, used condoms or barriers, and douching material.